wp-plugins/social-share-buttons-by-supsystic/readme.txt

 * At the Sidebar of the page - top, bottom,left, right.
 * At the posts or pages content - above content, below content or above + below content.
 * At the popup window - you need to install Popup by Supsystic plugin to use this feature.
-After installation the plugin, you can insert the project shortcode to the text block of popup.
-And popup window will display social share buttons.
 * At the theme’s widgets areas - create a widget of your project at Appearance -> Widgets.
 * Use shortcode - insert the project shortcode and show buttons where you want.